 How to Make the Best Kale Salad Ever

-Just tear the leaves off each rib of kale and make sure to wash them.
-I have a handy dandy salad spinner that I use to wash and spin-dry my kale leaves but this is not necessary.
-You can simply wash and pat dry using a kitchen towel or paper towels.
+Luckily, I have a handy dandy salad spinner (affiliate link) that I use to wash and spin-dry my kale leaves but this is not necessary.
+As an alternative, you can wash your kale leaves and pat them dry using a clean kitchen towel or paper towels.

-Then whisk all dressing ingredients together in a bowl or shake it up in a jar with a tight lid.
-Massaging the dressing into the kale a bit or tossing it well and letting it sit for at least 30 minutes will make the kale less tough.
+Next, whisk all the dressing ingredients together in a small bowl or shake them up in a jar with a tight lid.

-The homemade dressing is very simple and delicious.
-You can use it for other salads as well.
+This homemade dressing is the best dressing for kale salad or you can can use it for other salads as well.

 Best Kale Salad Ever